 By Marika of Clumsy Girl Travels

-Prague is one of the prettiest medieval cities in the world and one of the best places to travel solo.
-I have travelled alone to Prague a few times and these are my favourite things to do:
+Prague is one of the prettiest medieval cities in the world and one of the best places to travel solo with lots to see and do.

 Enjoy a beer at Letna Park Beer Garden or Strahov Monastery.
 Both places offer spectacular views of the city.

-Visiting a quirky museum like the Beer Museum (which includes a beer tasting), the Chocolate Museum, or Museum of Alchemists and Magicians, where you learn the darker side of Prague’s history.
+Visiting a quirky museum like the Beer Museum (which includes a beer tasting), the Chocolate Museum or the Museum of Alchemists and Magicians, where you learn the darker side of Prague’s history.

 Along with things to do during the day, Prague has an excellent nightlife and food scene worth checking out.
 If you want dinner and a show, you should book a medieval dinner show or a dinner show with traditional Czech dancing.